jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/README.md

-# Code For Artificial Intellgence Engines Book
+# Code For Artificial Intelligence Engines Book

 THIS IS A DRAFT.